IgalOgonov/IOFrame_Dev/INSTALL.md

     sudo a2enmod rewrite
     sudo service apache2 restart

-2. You need to set "RewriteEngine On" and "Options FollowSymLinks" must be enabled.
+2. You need to set "RewriteEngine On" in the root directory (by default the root .htaccess file has it, but you can add it to the config file too, in the directive below).
+"Options FollowSymLinks" must also be enabled - in the config file they will be somewhere near a line that looks like:
+    "Options Indexes"
+At that same directive (inside the same <Directory></Directory> tag), realso set "AllowOverride All" in case it was something different
 Those can be found in the Apache configuration directory, typically
     C:\wamp64\bin\apache\apache2.4.39\conf on windows,
 or in
     /etc/apache2
 on linux.
 Without it, expect the router to fail, and the framework api calls fail with it.

 ## Installation